-Among the main changes are new tax brackets and the elimination of many itemized deductions.
+The bill now heads to the Senate where it is expected to see a close vote late Tuesday deductions.
 In general, the new tax rate structure means lower brackets for most filers, with the top rate dropping to 37% from 39.6%.
 The 10% bracket now extends to almost \$10,000 for individuals and \$19,000 for joint filers, which doubles the amount of income taxed at the lowest rate.
 The standard deduction has also been doubled.
 The corporate tax rate is permanently dropped from 35% to 21%.